tnzx-project/tnzx-protocol/packages/sdk/README.md

 **What the SDK does NOT protect:**
 - **Key exchange is unauthenticated (TOFU).** A malicious pool or MITM can inject a fake public key during key exchange.
 The SDK trusts the pool's routing.
 Authenticated key exchange (signed keys) is planned for a future release.
+- **Sender identification.** The `message` event provides `from: null` because the protocol cannot currently verify who sent a message.
+This will be resolved together with authenticated key exchange — once keys are bound to wallet identities, the sender can be identified cryptographically.
 - **Timing correlation.** An observer who monitors when Alice and Bob are mining can correlate sessions.
 - **Message size.** Fragment count is visible to the pool (it sees how many ghost shares form a message).